gotchoices/MyCHIPs/doc/learn-protocol.md

 ![Routing Relay](uml/seq-route.svg "Responding to route queries")

-A node responding to a query from downstream really has four possible outcomes:
+A node responding to a query from downstream has four possible outcomes:
 - The destination node is found on a segment connected to this incoming request;
 - There is no pathway possible because there are no upstream tallies with foreign peers;
 - One or more pathways are possible through existing, known routes;